At Princess May, we want our children to leave us as ﬂuent speakers, readers and writers. The English national curriculum states that:

 CPD to ensure that teacher pedagogy and assessment is secure.

 Subject monitoring, including book looks and learning walks.

 Regular low stakes knowledge assessments, using a range of creative approaches.

-Hackney Learning Trust cross-school moderation to ensure secure teacher judgements.
+Hackney Education cross-school moderation to ensure secure teacher judgements.

 Half-termly phonics and reading assessments to ensure our children are provided with appropriate challenge and support.

 With our firm belief that knowledge is transferable, our pupils are given every opportunity to participate in a wide range of learning experiences beyond their classroom.
 These experiences include trips to museums, theatres, adventure centres and community projects in and around London.
 They will meet and work with authors and build their knowledge of literature.
 English learning is practised and embedded across the curriculum.
 Speaking and writing outcomes draw from knowledge gained in other subjects and English skills are used to enhance learning elsewhere.
 Children learn to collaborate and learn from each other to achieve outcomes.